 Scene: Elementary School Teacher in Central Texas

-After accepting my position with TFA–San Antonio, I began the process of figuring out how to be my authentic self, safely.
+After accepting my position with Teach For America San Antonio, I began the process of figuring out how to be my authentic self, safely.
 In Texas, and in San Antonio specifically, there are no job place protections for the LGBTQ+ community, and at any time, your job can be terminated due to your orientation.

 During the interview process, I remember being terrified of how immediately evident my LGBTQ+ identity would be.
 As a (questionably healthy) coping mechanism, I dressed more femininely than usual and did my best to minimize anything that would identify me as queer.